Provable Quantum Speedups for Reaction-Rate Estimation in High-Dimensional Fokker-Planck Dynamics: Analysis and construction of core subroutines

 where $k(j) \in [-L_G,L_G]$, $j \in \{0,\ldots, M_q-1\}$ is the $j$th quadrature point, $w_j$ is the $j$th weight in the Gauss quadrature, and $ f_t(k(j))= \frac{e^{-\frac{k^2(j)}{4t}}}{2\sqrt{\pi t}}$.
 This requires forming block encodings of each of the unitary matrices $\mathcal{U}_j =e^{-i k(j) \mathcal{A}}$.
 We use the Jacobi-Anger expansion to obtain a polynomial approximation to $e^{i\mathcal{A}k}$ for $k \in [-L_G, L_G]$:

-Therefore, $k(j)$, which can be thought of as the simulation time, is a function of the \textit{coefficients} in the polynomial approximation, given by the Bessel $J$ functions.
+{with $J_l$ and $T_l$ the $l$th Bessel function of the first kind and $l$th Chebyshev polynomial of the first kind respectively}.
+Therefore, $k(j)$, which can be thought of as the evolution time, is a function of the \textit{coefficients} in the polynomial approximation, given by the Bessel $J$ functions.
 For a fixed $k$ and $\epsilon$, the polynomial degree $D_k$ is chosen according to the bound

 We express the polynomial obtained by the Jacobi-Anger expansion abstractly as

 with the $c_l(k)$'s {given explicitly} by \eqref{eq:jacobi-anger}.

 If we were to naively apply QSP to each term in the LCHS formula independently, we would require $\widetilde{O}\left(k(j)\alpha_A\right)$ queries to the block encoding of $\mathcal{A}$ for each term.
 Since each term in the LCU has additive cost, this would entail {an overall} cost of $\sim \sum_{j =0}^{M_q} k(j) \in O\left(L_G^2\right) \in O\left(t \log\left(\frac{1}{\epsilon}\right)\right)$. {We will now} demonstrate a block encoding of the above LCHS that uses {only} $O(L_G)$ queries to $U_\mathcal{A}$ and additionally does not require any controlled applications of $U_\mathcal{A}$, using a technique {that} we call \textit{multiplexed QSP}.